cds-snc/gcds-docs/src/en/about-us.md

 ## How we're working with Canada.ca design system

 GC Design System is incorporating the mandatory elements of Canada.ca.
-We're working together with the Digital Transformation Office at the Canadian Digital Service to evaluate the design system and add to the roadmap.
+We're working together with the Digital Transformation Office at the Canadian Digital Service to evaluate the design system and add to the <gcds-link href="{{ links.roadmap }}">roadmap</gcds-link>.
 They continue to provide guidance and support to web and digital practitioners in the GC.

 ## Collaboration and support channels